sympy/sympy/doc/src/aboutus.rst

 #.
 Swapnil Agarwal: added See Also documentation to ntheory, functions
 #.
 Kendhia: Add XFAIL tests
 #. jerryma1121: See Also documentation for geometry
 #.
-Joachim Durchholz: corrected spacing issues identified by PyDev
+Joachim Durchholz: Improvements to the software infrastructure
 #.
 Martin Povišer: fix problem with rationaltools
 #.
 Siddhant Jain: See Also documentation for functions/special
 #.
 Kevin Hunter: Improvements to the inequality classes